davidchen/hype-stats/README.md

-# What is this?
+# What Is This?
-A script to generate a Markdown report for the sell-out times of each item in Supreme's online store.
+A Python script to generate a Markdown report for the sell-out times of each item in Supreme's online store.
+Was developed as a weekly communal contribution to the [Supreme clothing subreddit](https://www.reddit.com/r/supremeclothing), so that users would know which items were the most "hype", hence the name of this project.

 # Example Markdown Report